 No, I’ll take my dose of Jane and my dose of Woody the way I take my pumpkin pie and ice cream: separately.

-How would I fare with Ajahn Chah’s comment if I couldn’t find my ear plugs?
-I’m extra extra thankful that I haven’t had to find out!
+How would I do with my "feeling happy for the students" practice if my town had no noise ordinance?
+I’m extra extra thankful that I don’t need to find out!